 A common garden herb used in many different styles of cuisine, thyme is a perennial shrub native to the Mediterranean climate with tiny green leaves and an unmistakable scent.
 The herb’s use stretches into antiquity, with both the Greeks and Egyptians having recorded different applications, both medicinally and culturally.
-The word “thymus” is supposedly taken from the Greek word for courage, of which thyme is supposed to provide to the user.
+The Greeks thought that thyme would bring courage to the user, and aptly gave it the Greek word for courage (“thymus”).

 Thyme grows as a sprawling shrub, with many different varieties in the family.
 Lemon thyme is a popular cultivar, which imparts a lemony scent along with the signature clove-tinged thyme flavor.
 In June and July, tiny white or pink flowers may attract many different pollinators.